Preface:

 3.4 Special case: DC motor as DC tacho

 Rule #5 For DC tachos, use motors with precious metal brushes.
 Select the winding according the required tacho voltage and the speed range in your application.
-Don’t worry about the winding resistance, just make sure that there is a load resistance of several kΩ to keep currents small. |
+Do not worry about the winding resistance, just make sure that there is a load resistance of several kΩ to keep currents small. |

 In a DC tacho, the output voltage should be as proportional as possible to the speed, i.e. it should correspond to the generated voltage Uind.
 As noticed earlier, this corresponds to keeping Rmot * IL term small.
 The following points should be observed:

 - Select precious metal brushes, which have a small and constant contact resistance.
-This is valid particularly at the very low currents that are to be expected.
-(Graphite brushes are not suited for these low currents; the brush-commutator contact resistance being much larger than on precious metal brushes.
-In addition, the contact is very badly defined at low currents and the resistance varies a lot.)
+This is valid particularly at the very low currents that are to be expected when a DC motor is used as a tacho.

-- Select the winding according the required tacho voltage for the speed range in your application.
-If the output voltage per speed should be as high as possible, select a high generator constant, i.e. a small speed constant (rightmost motor winding in the maxon catalogue).
+Graphite brushes are not suited for DC-tacho operation and these low currents; the brush-commutator contact resistance being much larger than on precious metal brushes.
+In addition, the contact is very badly defined at low currents and the resistance varies a lot. - Select the winding according the required tacho voltage for the speed range in your application.
+If the output voltage per speed should be as high as possible, select a high generator constant, i.e. a small speed constant (rightmost motor winding by maxon catalogue data sheets).
 Which winding matches best has to be decided in each case.

 Comments